cncf/clomonitor/docs/architecture.md

 - **.github:** contains the Github Actions workflows.

-- **chart:** contains the CloMonitor Helm chart, which is the recommended installation method.
+- **chart:** contains the CLOMonitor Helm chart, which is the recommended installation method.

 - **clomonitor-apiserver** contains the source code of the `apiserver` backend component.